Maria Hodkins • Writer • Artist • Naturalist • Teacher

 • Colorado Mesa University, Grand Junction, CO

-maria-teaching-at-visionMaria teaches an easy, basic approach to capturing the essence of a subject in a journal, comfortable even to beginners.
+Maria teaches an easy, basic approach to capturing the essence of a subject in a journal, comfortable even to beginners.

-"To enter into a conversation with nature is to explore beauty and mystery of ancient origins, revealed in the complexity of a leaf, the exquisiteness of a flower, the pattern of ridges in a landscape.
-Within these simple observations and recordings lies a quiet power, a sturdy harbor of wildness, and a true connection with the magic of life. " --Maria Hodkins
+“To enter into a conversation with nature is to explore beauty and mystery of ancient origins, revealed in the complexity of a leaf, the exquisiteness of a flower, the pattern of ridges in a landscape.
+Within these simple observations and recordings lies a quiet power, a sturdy harbor of wildness, and a true connection with the magic of life. " –Maria Hodkins